KeyWgh/keywgh.github.io/_posts/2019-11-16-Jekyll-related.md

 </div>
 ```

-For parallel figure and text, using kramdown syntax:
+For parallel figure and text, using kramdown syntax is enough:

 ```markdown
 ![](..){:  width="300px" style="float: left; margin-right:5%"}